 Alyssa is an associate at Aitken Klee LLP in Ottawa.
-She practices in all areas of intellectual property law and advises clients in regulated industries on the Access to Information Act.
+She practices in all areas of intellectual property law, supports artists with entertainment law questions and disputes, and advocates for clients in regulated industries with respect to the Access to Information Act.

-Alyssa has acted as Counsel before the Federal Court and Federal Court of Appeal, the Supreme Court of Canada, and the Ontario Courts.
-She has advised the Government of Canada on IP litigation and counseled businesses about IP, licensing, and regulatory issues.
+Alyssa has experience with litigation before the Federal Court and Court of Appeal, the Ontario Superior Court and Small Claims Court, and the Supreme Court of Canada.
+Outside the courtroom, she has advised the Government of Canada on IP litigation and counseled businesses about IP, licensing, and regulatory issues.
 Prior to joining Aitken Klee, Alyssa worked as a Law Clerk for The Honourable Justice Richard Southcott of the Federal Court of Canada.

 Alyssa quickly develops expertise in new subject areas and translates complicated concepts into persuasive arguments.
 She brings her knowledge of pharmaceutical, mechanical, technological, and other patents, trademarks, industrial designs, copyright, and associated regulatory regimes to all of her cases.